 However you choose to organize, you should set aside a bit of time once or twice a year to really go through your collection and clean, weed, and reorganize so things don’t stay out of order.
 This is especially true if you use student helpers or volunteers to assist with shelving.

 Next, look at your checkout system.
 You can create your own library checkout cards for students.
 It’s okay if they are pretty low-tech.
 Just get on your Library Management Tool, print out barcodes for each student, and stick them onto different colored index cards.
 Use a different color for each homeroom and keep them in an index card box right beside the scanner so the students can't lose them.
 You can have the students decorate their cards at the beginning of the school year so it's easier for them to find their cards in the box.
 This also helps younger students who may not be able to read their names yet.
 You could even laminate the cards to help them last a little longer.

 When students come in for book checkout, they bring their books to the computer and scan their card, then their books.
 This takes some practice, and the students don't always do it exactly right, but it will buy you a little bit of time to help students find books if you don't have an assistant.

-Finally, cut down the time you spend planning on lessons.
+Finally, cut down the time you spend planning lessons.
 You can take time during the summer to do a bulk of the lesson planning or you can use our library lesson plans and resources to save even more time.
 Look to websites such as TeachersPayTeachers for other templates and resources as well.
-It may seem expensive, but the more you have prepared in advance and ready to go, the more time you have to work on keeping your library organized and to help students.
+It may seem expensive, but the more you have prepared in advance and ready to go, the more time you have to work on keeping your library organized and helping students.